Pathology Residency Didactic Education & Research Training

 Our pathology residents participate in translational research programs under the mentorship of faculty members.
 We strongly encourage all trainees to participate in research projects starting in PGY-1 and continuing throughout training.
 Submission of at least one manuscript is required for graduation.

 We also strongly encourage research collaboration with other departments.
 All residents are required to present at the Annual Research Day at NYU Langone Hospital—Long Island.
-The basic science research program fuels opportunities for residents to participate in research projects at NYU Long Island School of Medicine, as well as for collaboration with NYU Grossman School of Medicine.
+The translational science research program fuels opportunities for residents to participate in research projects at NYU Long Island School of Medicine, as well as for collaboration with NYU Grossman School of Medicine.

 Under faculty mentored support, most of our residents present annually at national scientific meetings, including those of the United States and Canadian Academy of Pathology, the College of American Pathologists, and the American Society for Clinical Pathology.
 Residents also present at subspecialty meetings of the American Society of Dermatopathology and National Association of Medical Examiners.